DocSpring/docspring-php/README.md

 # DocSpring

-DocSpring is a service that helps you fill out and sign PDF templates.
+DocSpring provides an API that helps you fill out and sign PDF templates.

 ## Installation & Usage